Advertiser Disclosure

 The total amount of interest you owe is determined by the amount of time you take to pay off the loan and your interest rate.

-Since more interest is owed with each payment, having less payments by repaying your loan sooner can lead to big savings.
+Since more interest is owed with each payment, having fewer payments by repaying your loan sooner can lead to big savings.

 Most private student loans will offer you the choice between a fixed- or variable-rate loan.
 The difference between them is: